TheBlueMatt/test-scripts/README.txt

 the reference implementation.

-Improvements are welcome; the source code used to generate the blocks is in FullBlockTesGenerator.java.
+Improvements are welcome; the source code used to generate the blocks is in FullBlockTestGenerator.java.
 The source that drives the tool can be found at https://github.com/TheBlueMatt/bitcoinj/blob/blocktester/core/src/test/java/org/bitcoinj/core/BitcoindComparisonTool.java